Over 350 clinics nationwide with prime locations open 7 days a week. Find your closest clinic >

 A minor sore is one of the most common causes of ear bleeding, most commonly caused by cleaning the ears with objects such as cotton swabs.
 Less common are eardrum ruptures or severe head injuries from blunt force trauma or extreme pressure, such as a bang or an explosion.
 Water pressure or a violent impact on a water surface, such as high diving, can also leads to such injuries.

-When the ear is bleeding after cleaning
+Ear bleeding after cleaning

 In the case of purulent middle ear infections, blood often collects in the ear after a tympanostomy tube operation.
 It is a surgical incision made by a doctor on the eardrum to drain pus in the middle ear through the ear canal.
 The wound secretion and blood then mix with each other.
 In the case of a middle ear infection, this is called a bloody discharge.
+Symptoms often include pain, fever, or hearing loss.
+You should consult an ENT or heathcare professional as treating the underlying infection is key to stopping the bleeding.

 Minor eardrum injuries

-After a fall or hitting the head
+After a fall or head injury

 High blood pressure